-All questions must be in writing and directed to the procurement officer.
+All questions must be in writing and directed to the procurement officer no later than ten (10) days prior to the scheduled deadline for submission of proposals.
 The interested party must confirm telephone conversations in writing.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.